alexwang19/sysdig_helm_installation/README.md

 * The ephemeral storage request for the sysdig vuln-runtime-scanner should be set to 2Gi (the default) or 1.5 times the size of the largest image on the cluster, whichever is greater

-## Basic installation with maxImageSize and ephemeralStorage Increase and EBF enabled
+## Installation with maxImageSize and ephemeralStorage Increase and EBF enabled
 ```
 helm repo add sysdig https://charts.sysdig.com